When deciding to sit for the CPA Exam, it is important to move forward with a strategy in mind.

 Create a study plan and stick to it

-- Concentrate on 1 section at time
+- Concentrate on 1 section of the CPA Exam at a time

-How to find time to review
+How to find time for CPA study materials

 - Review your entire life for a week